OilPainter1/Team-Profile-Generator/README.md

 This app uses the npm package inquirer to generate a webpage based on user input.
-The webpage consists of members on a team with links to their emails.
+The webpage consists of the user inputed members of the team with links to their emails.